pelayoarbues/quartz/content/notes/Training a LoRa of your face with Stable Diffusion 1.5.md

 ---
 ![](notes/attachments/Pasted%20image%2020231006213341.png)

-In these notes, I am sharing my current workflow for using LoRAs to generate images of myself and my loved ones.
+In these notes, I am sharing my current workflow for using LoRas to generate images of [myself and my loved ones](https://www.instagram.com/mygenerativefamily/).
 The goal is to offer practical insights into what works best and areas that need improvement.

 This post is intended not only as a reference for my future self but also as a knowledge-sharing platform for my colleagues.
 We all have some working knowledge about Diffusion, Attention Mechanisms, etc. If you need a refresher, I strongly recommend learning more about [Stable Diffusion technicalities](notes/Stable%20Diffusion%20technicalities.md).

+> [!warning] SD15 vs SDXL
-Currently, this post focuses on Stable Diffusion 1.5 as part of my slow-paced learning journey.
+> Currently, this post focuses on Stable Diffusion 1.5 as part of my slow-paced learning journey.
 Before advancing to SDXL, I aim to explore the full potential of SD15.

 Now let's delve into the tech stack so we can swiftly move on to more engaging topics:
 - [MacBook Pro environment preparation](notes/MacBook%20Pro%20preparation%20for%20SD%20training%20and%20inference.md)